 Like any technology, automation is constantly evolving.
 In 2018, we watched the rise of robotic process automation (RPA) and the incorporation of cognitive technologies like AI.
 As we continue to move through 2020, which of these trends will remain relevant—and what will the state of automation be in 2021?
 Here are six automation trends that are worth keeping an eye on.

 1. A stronger focus on delivering high-quality experiences—versus only automating rote work.

 Initially, businesses saw automation as a means of eliminating repetitive, manual tasks—and this perspective still dominates today.
-According to a recent Capgemini report, automation is mostly limited to back- and middle-office functions.
+According to a recent Capgemini report, automation is mostly limited to back and middle-office functions.
 That’s the low-hanging fruit.
 But when it comes to scaling these use cases and automating front-office functions, many companies are struggling.

-In 2019, expect to see businesses shift towards a more holistic view of automation.
+During the remainder of 2020, expect to see businesses shift towards a more holistic view of automation.
 Instead of automating one or two isolated tasks, they’ll approach it from an experience perspective: how can we use automation to make Experience X better?
 Faster?
 More delightful?